We’ve all been there.

 ‘The data speaks for itself!’ is a common refrain in the world of science.
 But that’s simply not true: in an increasingly noisy world, we must speak for it.

 I don’t mean that you have to be one of those loud and flashy public speakers who’s almost a self-parody, striding around the stage and periodically busting out that infamous ‘power pose’.
+Or churn out AI-generated pablum on LinkedIn that says nothing about who you are and the change you’re trying to effect in the world.

 Because it’s the story that really matters: creating and telling a coherent narrative that sets the scene and explains where you’re coming from, draws the listener into the action that’s happening right now and pushes them towards an ending that leaves them wanting more.